VoronDesign/VoronUsers/printer_mods/richardjm/adxl-chain/README.md

 - Trying to use threaded inserts for the Adafruit board would make the edges too thin

 ## Changes
-2022-04-02 - Addressed issues with Adafruit mount identified by PineappleTuesday 2022-04-02 - Also fixed issue with IGUS end chain and mounting screw
+2022-02-04 - Addressed issues with Adafruit mount identified by PineappleTuesday 2022-02-04 - Also fixed issue with IGUS end chain and mounting screw 2022-02-08 - Updated Adafruit with new cad - now 0.95in by 0.75in

 discord:whistlinric